kkhetarpal/Literature/MonteCarloMethods.md

 - The idea of MC methods is to learn directly from the episodes of experiences i.e. learn from complete episodes which involves no bootsrapping.
 - MC methods are model-free i.e. no knowledge of MDP transitions or rewards is given
 - It is well suited for episodic tasks only wherein the value function = mean return of the episodes.
 Look up sample returns and average over them.
+- Experience is divided over episodes, and all espisodes eventually terminate.
+- MC methods can thus be incremental in an episode-by-episode sense, but not in a step-by-step (online) sense.
+- Follow the GPI framework wherein first we consider the prediction problem and then the policy improvmement, and finally the control problem and its solution by GPI.

+**Monte Carlo vs DP**
+- The estimate for one state does not build upon the estimate of any other state as is the case with DP.
+- In context of the backup diagrams, MC diagram shows only those samples on the one episode, DP digram shows all possible transitions
+- MC diagarams goes all the way to the end of an episode whereas DP diagram include only one-step transition
+- [MC over DP ?]
+MC has the ability to learn over actual experience, from simulated experience, and is computationally inexpensive as it can be used to estimate the value of a single state irrespective of the other states

 **Monte-Carlo Policy Evaluation**
 - **Goal**: learn value function v_{\pi} from episodes of experiences i.e. S1, A1, R1, S2, A2, R2, ...
 Sk ~ pi